HLT60512 – Advanced Diploma of Naturopathy Course

 Students are required to complete a minimum of 450 hours of supervised clinical training.
 These clinical sessions are conducted and supervised by qualified practitioners at the student clinic on campus.
 Other designated clinical schools or clinics across Australia may be accessed by domestic students upon approval, to gain their clinical experience.
 Assessors and mentors must have both vocational and training qualifications in order to conduct training and assessments.

 In order to maintain the authenticity and the quality of training and assessment, virtual campus students who have gained their clinical skills outside AIHM Cockburn Central Campus Clinic are encouraged to attend their final term of clinical placement at the AIHM clinic.
 This provides an opportunity for the learners to demonstrate their competency and assessors to identify any short comings and to provide the required feedback and remedial actions.

 During this course students can choose either a Homoeopathy or Massage stream as their elective units in addition to other core and specialised units offered in the course.

 Domestic students are also eligible to apply for Austudy/Abstudy assistance.
-The course is approved for VET FEE HELP, so that elible domestic students can obtain VET FEE HELP, a Government funded, interest free study loan to fund their entire course tuition fees.
+The course is approved for VET FEE HELP so that eligible domestic students can obtain VET FEE HELP, a Government funded interest free study loan, to fund their entire course tuition fee.

 Industry recognition and licensing requirements

-Upon completion of the course graduates are eligible to apply for membership of professional associations such as Australian Natural Therapists Association, Complementary Medicine Association, National Herbalist Association and other professional membership organisations that represent Naturopaths.
-However Industry association may require additional information and conditions for membership and the requirements may change periodically.
+Upon completion of the course, graduates are eligible to apply for membership at professional associations such as Australian Natural Therapists Association, Complementary Medicine Association, National Herbalist Association and other professional membership organisations representing Naturopaths.
+However Industry association may require additional information and the conditions for membership as well as the requirements may change periodically.
 As such, prospective students are encouraged to contact relevant professional bodies for current membership requirements.
 Currently there are no licensing requirements to practice Naturopathy in Australia.